 He was Almaviva in Opera Theatre of St. Louis’ The Barber of Seville.
 He returned to Hawaii Opera Theatre to sing the role of Flute in Benjamin Britten’s Midsummer Night’s Dream.
 Kyle made his debut at Opera Colorado singing the role of John Wilson in the world premiere of Scarlett Letter by Laurie Laitman.
-This wase recorded by Naxos.
+This was recorded by Naxos.
 He performed as Jason in a new opera Jason and the Argonauts by Greg Spears.
-This was being presented by Lyric Unlimited a division of Lyric Opera of Chicago.
-Kyle takes on the roles of Doctor/Chuck/Andy Warhol in Kevin Newbeury’s The Perfect American with Long Beach Opera and Chicago Opera Theater in March and April.
-Next season he will be the Magician in Menotti’s Consul at Chicago Opera Theatre.
+This was presented by Lyric Unlimited a division of Lyric Opera of Chicago.
+Kyle took on the roles of Doctor/Chuck/Andy Warhol in Kevin Newbeury’s The Perfect American with Long Beach Opera and Chicago Opera Theater.

-Other career highlights include a debut engagement at Opera Theatre of Saint Louis where he covered the leading role of Tonio in Donizetti's La fille du régiment, and sang several secondary roles in Joshua’s Boots.
-Opera Theatre of Saint Louis quickly re-engaged this fine young tenor to sing Tobias in Sweeney Todd - to great critical acclaim.
+Other career highlights include a debut engagement at Opera Theatre of Saint Louis where he covered the leading role of Tonio in Donizetti's La fille du régiment.
+Opera Theatre of Saint Louis quickly re-engaged him to sing Tobias in Sweeney Todd - to great critical acclaim.
 At Crested Butte Music Festival he was heard as Tebaldo in I Capuleti e I Montecchi, as well as Remendado in Carmen.
 Tobias (Sweeney Todd) was his debut role at Pensacola Opera.
 Mr. Knapp was a member of Palm Beach Opera’s Young Artist Program where he was heard as Peter Quint / the Prologue in The Turn of the Screw.
-He also returned to Opera Theatre of Saint Louis to sing Father Confessor in Dialogue of the Carmelites and he appeared as soloist in numerous concerts..
-His made another debut singing Ramiro in La Cenerentola for the New Jersey Festival Orchestra, conducted by David Wroe.
+He also returned to Opera Theatre of Saint Louis to sing Father Confessor in Dialogue of the Carmelites and he appeared in numerous concerts..
+His made his debut singing Ramiro in La Cenerentola for the New Jersey Festival Orchestra, conducted by David Wroe.

 A frequent and enthusiastic performer of recital and oratorio, he has been heard in the title role of Judas Maccabeus with the Octavo Singers in Schenectady, NY.
 In 2014 Kyle was tenor soloist in The Defense of Corinth with Cantata Profana in both New Haven and New York City.
 Also in New York he appeared with the Academy of Sacred Drama singing the part of Miles in Death of Saul and Jonathan by Charpentier.
 Kyle sang Das Lied von der Erde with conductor Elliott Moore’s newly formed orchestra Blue Period Ensemble in his Carnegie Hall debut in early 2015.